Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 If they still don’t take any action, it shows that they have moved on and don’t want to be bothered anytime soon.

-You can set up a marketing automation workflow for your new customers.
+You can set up an automated email workflow for your new customers.

 When they purchase your products, the first thing you need to do is confirm their order and thank them.